cdsciavolino/CoffeeNote/README.md

 - GLITCH: Allow user to open emoji keyboard without glitching the app
 - GLITCH: Improve keyboard functionality so the user can move the application to background without glitching the app
 - GLITCH: Fix so that the user can quit immediately after editing while still saving the input (in keyboardWillDismiss method?)
+- GLITCH: Currently does not delete empty day objects in NSManagedObjectContext

 **What I did**
 - Implemented a calendar view with correctly numbered days/correctly set days of the week